rovani-projects/rovani-project.github.io/_posts/2018/2018-03-04-Starting-From-Scratch.md

 ---
 layout: post
 title: Starting From Scratch
-subtitle: A Highly Opinionated Guide to Using Github Pages, Jekyll, and Cloudflare to Create a Basic Website
+subtitle: A Highly Opinionated Guide to Using Github Pages, Visual Studio Code, Jekyll, Google Domains, and Cloudflare to Create a Basic Secure Website
 category: Guides
 tags:
 - github